 Our centre accommodates 14 Aboriginal males in two seven-bed residences.
 All bedrooms have king-single beds and air conditioning, with shared bathroom facilities.
 And each residence has a kitchen, a lounge and recreational area with 65” TVs and recliner sofas, and a youth worker’s room.

-Our executive officer lives on site in the Manager’s Residence, and during term times additional staff members reside at the centre 24 hours a day, 7 days per week, on a roster basis.
+During school term times staff members reside at the centre 24 hours a day, 7 days per week, on a roster basis.

-Providing office facilities for our staff, including the CEO and assistant manager, two caseworkers and the community and safety coordinator.
+Newly renovated the administration building provides office facilities for our staff, including the CEO and assistant manager, caseworkers and the administration team.
 The reception area contains a large display of ancient and contemporary cultural artefacts and artworks.
 It’s also our meeting point for welcoming visitors and conducting inductions.

 The Tirkandi Inaburra Cultural and Development Centre is located on Kidman Way, halfway between Darlington Point and Coleambally in south-west NSW – approximately 50 km from Griffith and 180 km from Wagga Wagga.
 Get directions from Google Maps